What Is a Router? Here’s Why You Need It for Internet

 The router creates a directory (routing table) listing all your Wi-Fi and wired devices in order to receive and send their data to the internet.
 Since these devices have at least one physical address, the router automatically assigns a private IP address to these physical addresses using the Dynamic Host Configuration Protocol (DHCP).

-Every connected device automatically receives an assigned private IP address, whether it’s a friend’s smartphone or a new laptop.
-There’s no manual configuration on your part.
+Every connected device automatically receives an assigned private IP address, whether it’s a friend’s smartphone, a smartwatch, or a new laptop.
+There’s no manual configuration needed on your part.

-When your device sends a data packet, the postmaster replaces your return PO Box address with its own and makes a note in its ledger—including the destination address (website, game server, streaming service, etc.).
-The modem converts the packet and sends it on its way without looking twice.
+When your router receives data packets from your device, it replaces your private address with its own and makes a note in its ledger—including the destination address (website, game server, streaming service, etc.).
+The modem or ONT converts the packet and sends it on its way without looking twice.

-When the router finally receives a response, it looks up the original destination address in the ledger and delivers the response to the appropriate PO Box.
-It then deletes that entry in its ledger, marking the exchange between the PO Box—your device—and the website as complete.
+When the router finally receives a response from the modem or ONT, it looks up the original destination address (website) in the ledger and delivers the response to the appropriate private address.
+It then deletes that entry in its ledger, marking the exchange between your device and the website as complete.

 How does a router handle Wi-Fi?

-When you access the internet using Wi-Fi, a wireless device must convert data into radio waves and use its internal antennas to transmit those radio waves to the router.
-The router receives those radio waves, converts the data for Ethernet, and delivers it to the modem.
+When you access the internet using Wi-Fi, a wireless device must piggyback data onto radio waves and use its internal antennas to transmit those modified waves to the router.
+The router receives those modified waves, removes and converts the data for Ethernet, and delivers it to the modem.

-When the router receives the response data from the modem, it retrieves the website’s address from the data and pairs it against the record in its table.
-It then converts the data into radio signals, transmits the dedicated signals through its antennas to the destination, and then deletes the record, closing the transaction.
+When the router receives the wired response data from the modem, it retrieves the website’s address from the data and pairs it against the record in its table.
+It then piggybacks the data onto radio waves, transmits the modified waves through its antennas, and then deletes the record, closing the transaction.

 How does a router handle Ethernet?

-Unlike with Wi-Fi, there’s no need to convert data transmitted between the router and wired devices with Ethernet.
+Unlike with Wi-Fi, there’s no need to add and remove data from radio waves.
 When the router receives data from a wired device, it changes the source private IP address in the data, records the change, and then forwards it to the modem.

 When the router receives the response data from the modem, it retrieves the website’s address from the data and pairs it against the record in its table.
 It then forwards the data through the associated LAN port to the target wired device and deletes the record, closing the transaction.